asimanshu/HBV-DNA-Load-Prediction/README.md

 About the data: The data contains age, gender, Hepatitis B serface Antigen (HBsAg) levels, Hepatitis B e Antigen (HBeAg) levels and HBV DNA load.
 HBV DNA load was the target of the model and other features were the predictors.

 About the App: The app shows the prediction by regression models for HBV DNA load.
 This kind of prediction is extremely helpful for the clinicians to select a therapy.
 HBsAg and HBeAg play a critical in such decision.
-The app has been deployed online on herokuapp.com and can be viewed at : https://aseem-hbv-ml-models.herokuapp.com/

 Deployment method: The app has been developed using explainer dashboard and has been deployed on heroku app.
 The following steps can help you to deploy your dashboard: